E2010/ios64-parse-titanium/README.md

 2 values are important in this file, TITANIUM_SDK_VERSION and TITANIUM_SDK.

 If you are not sure what value is correct.
 The simple way to get the correct setting is this.
 Creating a brand new ios Module in Titanium/Appcelerator studio with menu File -> New -> Mobile Module Project.
 Make sure select ios Module.
-Follow this step and let the studio created a module automatically.
+Follow the steps and let the studio created a module automatically.
 Copy the content of file "iphone/titanium.xcconfig" in this new into the same file in parse module.
 Then it is good to compile.